Home

 1. both points may be local and distinct

-3. both points may be at infinity—and must be coincident, since there is just one place at infinity on a line
+3. both points may be at infinity—and coincident (degenerate), since there is just one place at infinity on a line

 4. one point may be local, while the other is at infinity

-These four "states of incidence" correspond to four "styles" of measure:
+These four “states of incidence” correspond to four “styles” of linear measure,

 1. "Growth measure" the least constrained case